-Day 2 of Sri Lanka 14 days tour: In the morning city tour and afternoon hike to the Dambulla cave temple
+Day 2 of Sri Lanka 14 days tour: In the morning city tour and afternoon visit Anuradhapura ancient city

-After a leisurely breakfast, you leave for a Colombo sightseeing tour.
+After a leisurely breakfast, you leave for the ancient city of Anuradhapura, en route Colombo city tour.

 Colombo is on the west coast of Sri Lanka, you will feel the heat due to the high temperature in the city which hovers around 33 Celsius degrees, however, our fully air-conditioned vehicle keeps you conformable and makes it easy to handle the situation.
 There are several places where you need to get off the vehicle in order to have a closer look, places as Gangarama temple, Viharamahadevi Park, Independent square, Galle face…, and several other places.